kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 # Experiment tracking in Kedro-Viz

 Experiment tracking is the process of saving all the metadata related to an experiment each time you run it.
-It enables you to compare different runs of a machine-learning model as part of your experimentation.
+It enables you to compare different runs of a machine-learning model as part of the experimentation process.

 The metadata you store may include: